rcarmo/til/macos/clearing-quarantine-for-casks.md

 Every now and then I install an app using `brew cask` and Mojave/Catalina spends ages "verifying" it upon launch.

-The solution for that is to clear the `com.apple.quarantine` from it (and any internal bundles, recursively), using:
+The solution for that is to clear the `com.apple.quarantine` attribute from it (and any internal bundles, recursively), using:

 ```bash
 sudo xattr -dr com.apple.quarantine /Applications/AppName.app